What does full text mean?

 We have extensive full-text databases for case law and legislation from the UK, Ireland, the Caribbean, Australia, Canada and Europe, as well as the full-text for a variety of international content.
 When you search these by keyword, or phrase, Justis also searches the text of the judgment/act for results.
 If we have the full text available, you will see a blue paper icon on the bottom right hand corner of the result.

-You can instruct Justis to search only full text databases under the search box.
-Select 'filter results' and tick the box at the bottom of box that appears 'full text only'.
+You can instruct Justis to only search full-text databases.
+Select 'Filter Results' and tick the 'Full text only' box.
 This will remove anything without the little blue paper icon from your results list.